Temporary Order Hearings in Massachusetts

 If you’re not satisfied with temporary orders or situations have changed (such as you find out that your former spouse is moving, having their new boyfriend or girlfriend spend the night when the children are there or dating someone with a criminal history), our attorneys can seek a modification on your behalf.

 Is Your Spouse Violating the Temporary Orders?

-Outside of a divorce trial (which happens in less than two percent of all divorce cases), the temporary order hearing is the most important appearance you will make before a judge in court.
+Outside of a divorce trial (which happens in less than 2% of all divorce cases), the temporary order hearing is the most important appearance you will make before a judge in court.
 You should be well represented.
 Miller Law Group, P.C. has appeared in court on hundreds of occasions on Motions for Temporary Orders.
-We know the local courts and judges, and we are well-versed on what can reasonably be expected from each.
+We know the local courts and are well-versed on what can reasonably be expected from each.
 You can count on us to make the best arguments and help shape how your divorce will ultimately end.

 To learn more about taking action with temporary orders, or to challenge temporary orders that have not been made to your liking, call today or contact us to schedule a free, no-obligation consultation.